jimcarreer/dinao/README.rst

 Introduction
 ------------

 What is DINAO?
-Well it might be easier to tell you what its not.
+Well it might be easier to tell you what it's not.
 DINAO Is Not An ORM.
 If you want an ORM, `SQLAlchemy`_ is absolutely the best python has to offer.